cem-ergin/HackingWithSwift/README.md

 - [x] Experiment with having more than one slider, to control each of the input keys you care about.
 For example, you might have one for radius and one for intensity.<br>
       [Changes](https://github.com/cem-ergin/HackingWithSwift/commit/f8e4373e43ee796cf234383d9a7100c3be00c3a2)<br>

+## 2022-10-24 SAT

+Day 56 completed.<br>

+- animate(withDuration:)
+- UIView
+- CGAffineTransform

+Challenges;

+- [ ] Go back to project 8 and make the letter group buttons fade out when they are tapped.
+We were using the isHidden property, but you'll need to switch to alpha because isHidden is either true or false, it has no animatable values between.
+- [ ] Go back to project 13 and make the image view fade in when a new picture is chosen.
+To make this work, set the alpha to 0 first.
+- [ ] Go back to project 2 and make the flags scale down with a little bounce when pressed.